 13. Tasting Memories

-Like smells, different tastes can bring back strong memories.
+Just like smells, different tastes can evoke strong memories.

-While taking part in any of the tasting activities, start a discussion about any memories these tastes bring to mind: Grandma’s house, a trip to the beach, or maybe a birthday party.
+While participating in the tasting activities, start a discussion about any memories these tastes bring to mind: Grandma’s house, a trip to the beach, or maybe a birthday party.

 14. Using All the Senses